csstree/csstree/README.md

 - `stylesheet` – refers to closest `StyleSheet` node, it may be a top-level or at-rule block stylesheet
 - `atruleExpression` – refers to `AtruleExpression` node if current node inside at-rule expression
 - `ruleset` – refers to `Rule` node if current node inside a ruleset
-- `selector` – refers to `Selector` node if current node inside a selector
+- `selector` – refers to `SelectorList` node if current node inside a selector list
 - `declaration` – refers to `Declaration` node if current node inside a declaration
 - `function` – refers to closest `Function` or `FunctionalPseudo` node if current node inside one of them